Ten reasons why an uncontested collaborative divorce is preferable to high cost, high conflict divorces in Alberta

 - Complete support: Professional help to handle all your legal, financial and emotional issues, delivered by collaboratively trained family professionals, including lawyers, financial counsellors, divorce coaches and mental health practitioners.

 - No “losers”: The use of Interest-Based negotiation, focused on underlying needs, wants, values and objective, encourages the development of win-win solutions, creative problem solving and settlements that meet the needs of all family members.

-- No secrets: Full financial disclosure, a key strength of the Collaborative divorce law process, allows both partners to reach a settlement that each believes is fair.
+- No secrets: Full financial disclosure, a key strength of the Collaborative divorce law process, allows both partners to reach an uncontested divorce settlement that each believes is fair.

 - Long-term success: Achieve a lasting agreement that does not leave long-term emotional scares.

-- Protect your privacy: Obtaining a divorce through the collaborative law process means all your personal information will not be in the public record, which is what happens when a divorce is completed in court.
+- Protect your privacy: Obtaining an uncontested, no court divorce through the collaborative law process means all your personal information will not be in the public record, which is what happens when a divorce is completed in court.

 - Preserve your dignity: Working through issues in a supportive environment allows you to stay calm and reasonable, which is often not possible when you go through the traditional high stress, high conflict process.